ManticoreGamesInc/platform-documentation/src/api/curvekey.md

 ### `value`

 In this example, we track the position of the player and draw a line to represent their movement path.
 Although we only save the player's position every 0.3 seconds, we are able to draw a much smoother path thanks to the `SimpleCurve` data type.
-At runtime we construct three `SimpleCurves`, one for each of player's dimensions of movement: X, Y and Z. The curves are built with a small set of points, but can estimate the in-between values with the `GetValue()` function.
+At runtime we construct three `SimpleCurves`, one for each of player's dimensions of movement: X, Y, and Z. The curves are built with a small set of points, but can estimate the in-between values with the `GetValue()` function.

 ```lua
 local PLAYER = Game.GetLocalPlayer()